sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 ![Image:Scrollchannelactivities1.png](/assets/images/Scrollchannelactivities1.png)

-Now use menu item <span style="color: brown">File → History script → Save session history script</span> to save the command history into an ascii-text Matlab script file.
-Save the file into the current directory or into a directory in the Matlab command path (i.e., in the list returned by *\>\> path*).
-Save the session command history into the Matlab script file *doitagain.m* (you can choose any name for this file, as long as it ends in the standard Matlab script file extension, “.m”).
+Now use menu item <span style="color: brown">File → History script → Save session history script</span> to save the command history into an ascii-text MATLAB script file.
+Save the file into the current directory or into a directory in the MATLAB command path (i.e., in the list returned by *\>\> path*).
+Save the session command history into the MATLAB script file *doitagain.m* (you can choose any name for this file, as long as it ends in the standard MATLAB script file extension, “.m”).

 Now open the script file *doitagain.m* in any text editor so you may modify function calls.
-For example, open the script *doitagain.m* in the Matlab editor using the <span style="color: brown">Open</span> button on the Matlab graphical interface.
+For example, open the script *doitagain.m* in the MATLAB editor using the <span style="color: brown">Open</span> button on the MATLAB graphical interface.
 The script should look like this.

 ```matlab
 % EEGLAB history file generated on the 20-Dec-2020